-Clackamas River and Road 46.
-The proposed thinning units can not be seen from any of these viewer positions.
+Clackamas River and Roads 57 and 46.
 Alterations to scenery if any would be very slight because of a combination of topographic screening, vegetative screening near the viewer position, the density of green trees retained within thinning units, the distance and the viewer angle.
 No log landings would occur on, or be visible from the primary viewer positions.
 These factors combined would result in no noticeable change to the casual observer; the viewer would not notice any dramatic changes in forest structure or see bare ground or slash.
-Similar plantation thinning has been implemented in other viewsheds and the results there confirm that this type of treatment has very little if any affect to scenery.
-However when comparing the proposed action to No Action, variable-density thinning in the long term would result in accelerated tree growth and the breaking up of the solid "patchwork" pattern between plantation and adjacent mature forest stands.
+Similar thinning has been implemented in other viewsheds and the results there confirm that this type of treatment has very little if any affect to scenery.
+However when comparing the proposed action to No Action, variable-density thinning in the long term would result in accelerated tree growth and the breaking up of the solid "patchwork" pattern between young stands and adjacent mature forest stands.
 In the long term, the proposed action would result in improved scenery and this improvement would occur much faster with the proposed action than with no action.